tygerbytes/heroku-buildpack-keybaseproof/README.md

 # Heroku Buildpack: keybaseproof

-This buildpack enables deploying a keybase proof to an arbitary directory from either a URL or a Heroku config variable.
+This buildpack enables deploying a keybase proof to an arbitrary directory from either a URL or a Heroku config variable.

 ## Description
 You want to deploy your Keybase proof to your Heroku-powered website, but you don't want to store the proof along with your Git repo.
 Just add this buildpack to your project and a few config vars and you're set.